Destiny 2 post-release content: Overview

 Prior to the release of Destiny 2 in September 2017, Bungie said that they had already begun work on post-release content.
 Bungie said they planned on providing post-release content at a quicker rate than that of the original Destiny, which was criticized for not having enough content post-launch and between each of its expansions' releases.
 Bungie also announced the Destiny 2 Expansion Pass prior to launch, which granted access to the first two minor expansions of the game, Curse of Osiris and Warmind.
 Throughout Year 1, Destiny 2 featured periodical holiday-themed events, in addition to the expansions.
 Year 2 featured one large expansion, Forsaken, the periodical events, and three premium content drops, available via the Annual Pass, which began Destiny 2s seasonal model.

 Like the original game, whenever a new expansion released for Destiny 2, players were required to have purchased the preceding expansions in order to be able to play the newer one.
-Beginning with the Shadowkeep expansion in October 2019, which began Year 3, it and all future expansions and seasonal content (and including Forsaken) are considered standalone experiences, not requiring the player to have bought the preceding additional content.
-Additionally, seasons can now be purchased à la carte in the form of season passes.
-Alongside Shadowkeep, Bungie also made the base game of Destiny 2 free-to-play under a release titled New Light (which included access to Curse of Osiris and Warmind).
+Beginning with the Shadowkeep expansion in October 2019, which began Year 3, it and all future expansions and seasonal content (and including Forsaken) were considered standalone experiences, not requiring the player to have bought the preceding additional content.
+Additionally, seasons could now be purchased à la carte in the form of season passes.
+Alongside Shadowkeep, Bungie also made the base game of Destiny 2 free-to-play under a release titled New Light (which included access to Curse of Osiris and Warmind), which transitioned Destiny 2 to a live service game.